©2015 Green Building Advisor. From The Taunton Press, Inc., publisher of Fine Homebuilding Magazine.

 Describing a presentation given in Australia , the architect who had doubts about earthship food production capabilities reported, “Mr. Reynolds … elaborated on the systems of air extraction and intake, and passive heatingSpace heating that does not require electricity or fuel consumption.
 The most common type of passive heating system is passive solar heating — that is, heating which depends on solar gain through windows, thermal mass, and insulation.
 Unlike an active solar heating system, a passive system has no pumps or blowers. and cooling that would keep the home at 21 degrees Celsius [70°F].
 His graph seemed to suggest a variation between 19 [66.2°F] to 26 degrees [79°F], but this was never spoken about.”

 While many websites trumpet the claim that “Earthship homes will work in any climate,” they rarely note that earthships work a lot better in some climates than others.
 Earthship owners in cold climates who prefer comfortable indoor temperatures are likely to install a heating system.
-The owner of an earthship in British Columbia wisely included a radiant floor heating system, noting, “Our valley gets very little sunlight in December and January.”
+Sandra Burkholder, the owner of an earthship in British Columbia , wisely included a rocket stove (a heating appliance that burns solid fuel, usually firewood) to heat her earthship on cloudy days.
+Her blog notes, “Our valley gets very little sunlight in December and January.”

 Many earthship owners with comfort problems can trace their homes’ poor thermal performance to a lack of insulation.
 Before Reynolds understood the reason for these comfort problems, many earthships were built without any wall or floor insulation.
 Oops.